mergado/docs/_posts/2016-04-08-the-basics.md

 order: 1
 ---

+{: .message.info}
+**Naming note:** In developer documentation and internally, the features built on top of Mergado are called **apps** (or *applications*).
+In client-facing communication — such as Mergado Store — the same things are called **extensions**.
+No components or APIs were renamed; only the client-facing terminology changed.
+Wherever you see *app* in this documentation, know that clients call it an *extension*.

 Even though Mergado was originally developed as a closed system, throughout the years it became apparent that a possibility of extending our core features with external, third-party logic *(which we might've never thought of)*, could be quite a useful thing to do.
 Hence, our Mergado platform gives you - as a third party - a way of adding new functionality to Mergado, which can be used by its users.

 ## Before you start